Eduardo111777/BB84-Quantum-Encryption-Tool-Simulator-/paper/paper.md

 ## Statement of need

-As quantum computing capabilities advance, the need for cryptographic systems that can withstand quantum attacks has become a critical research area (Bernstein & Lange, 2017).
-Hybrid cryptographic solutions, combining quantum key distribution (QKD) and classical encryption, offer a promising approach to achieving both forward secrecy and compatibility with existing infrastructures (Chen et al., 2016).
+As quantum computing capabilities advance, the need for cryptographic systems that can withstand quantum attacks has become a critical research area [@bernstein2017post].
+Hybrid cryptographic solutions, combining quantum key distribution (QKD) and classical encryption, offer a promising approach to achieving both forward secrecy and compatibility with existing infrastructures [@chen2016nist].

-While theoretical models of QKD exist, many implementations focus on the quantum layer alone, lacking integration with practical encryption workflows or usable tools for real-world applications (Liu et al., 2024).
+While theoretical models of QKD exist, many implementations focus on the quantum layer alone, lacking integration with practical encryption workflows or usable tools for real-world applications [@liu2024hybrid].
 In particular, tools that combine QKD-inspired key exchange with robust symmetric encryption, integrity verification, and post-quantum signature schemes remain scarce in open-source form.

 The BB84 Hybrid Quantum-Classical Encryption Tool addresses this gap by providing an open-source, modular framework that combines a simulated QKD process with AES-256 encryption and HMAC-based integrity validation.
-It also supports optional post-quantum digital signatures using Dilithium2 (Bos et al., 2018), ensuring strong protections even in the presence of quantum-capable adversaries.
+It also supports optional post-quantum digital signatures using Dilithium2 [@bos2018crystals], ensuring strong protections even in the presence of quantum-capable adversaries.

 By emphasizing end-to-end encryption workflows and providing reproducible metrics, the tool offers a valuable platform for education, experimentation, and early-stage research on hybrid cryptographic architectures.